After Baerbock also Özdemir: Green Christmas bonus scandal expands – “double standards”

 CSU * Secretary General Markus Blume also reacted indignantly.
 “It is grotesque that, of all people, the green critics of capitalism pay their chairmen success commissions.
 What really needs to be explained is that this was then concealed from the Bundestag until the candidate was his own candidate for chancellor, ”he said picture.
 He accused the Greens of “hypocrisy and double standards”.

 In their own party, understanding prevails, like a Green MP Handelsblatt explained.
 You have to get used to the fact that you are now playing in the “political Champions League”.
 “Different standards prevail: We look closely and nothing is forgiven.”
-Of course, it is “embarrassing” when such mistakes happen. (dpa / tkip) * Merkur.de / bayern is an offer from IPPEN.MEDIA
+Of course, it is “embarrassing” when such mistakes happen. (dpa / tkip) * Merkur.de / bayern and 24hamburg.de are offers from IPPEN.MEDIA

 #Baerbock #Özdemir #Green #Christmas #bonus #scandal #expands #double #standards